Stewart McDonald (politician): Parliamentary career

-Views
+In August 2018, McDonald gave his support for pre-exposure prophylaxis (PrEP) for HIV prevention to be available on the NHS.
+He said that those opposing PrEP's introduction to the NHS were being homophobic, and accused the UK government of "putting more hurdles in the way of the rollout of PrEP".

 McDonald has been a long-time supporter of transgender rights, and reforming the Gender Recognition Act (GRA) in Scotland to make it easier for people to self-identify.
-He has stated that "I've always stood up for trans rights and I always will - there’s no chance I'll desert a community that’s integral to our wider movement for equality.".
-He has also condemned transphobia within the SNP on various occasions, and declared his support for First Minister Nicola Sturgeon when some SNP groups objected to her support of reforming the GRA.
+He said in November 2019 that "I've always stood up for trans rights and I always will – there's no chance I'll desert a community that's integral to our wider movement for equality".
+He had declared his support for Nicola Sturgeon in April 2019 when some SNP groups objected to her support of reforming the GRA.

-He supports pre-exposure prophylaxis (PrEP) for HIV prevention to be available on the NHS.
-He has said that those opposing PrEP's introduction to the NHS were being homophobic, and has accused the UK government of "putting more hurdles in the way of the rollout of PrEP."

-Like most of the SNP, McDonald is also a passionate advocate of unilateral nuclear disarmament, stating that "Opposition to nuclear weapons is fundamental to the Scottish independence movement", and has repeatedly called for cooperation with the Labour Party for the purposes of dismantling the Trident nuclear system.

-He has also called for far greater action to be taken in relation to climate change, saying that "In Westminster, MPs have followed the lead of the First Minister and declared a Climate Emergency.
-We must now ensure this is followed up with real action.", and has praised the climate targets of the Scottish Government.
+At the 2019 general election, McDonald was again re-elected, with an increased vote share of 48.1% and an increased majority of 9,005 votes.

 McDonald is a member of the Inter-Parliamentary Alliance on China.
 In September 2021, McDonald said he was troubled by Scotland's relationship with China, which he claimed "opened the doorway to misinformation from Beijing".
 He also claimed Russia has a history of disinformation running in Scotland and reported the show run by Alex Salmond (The Alex Salmond Show) on RT "lends credibility and legitimacy to Kremlin propaganda".

-He supports an independent Scotland becoming a member of NATO, which is a position of debate within the SNP.

-McDonald is a republican and has called for a debate over the existence of the British monarchy in an independent Scotland.
+McDonald is a republican and in January 2023 called for a debate over the existence of the British monarchy in an independent Scotland.

-Electoral history
+In June 2024, McDonald was reselected as the SNP candidate for Glasgow South at the 2024 general election, but was defeated by the Labour candidate, Gordon McKee.

 Personal life

-McDonald is openly gay and, on 19 May 2015, gathered with other LGBT SNP MPs, including his near-namesake Stuart McDonald, to campaign for a "Yes" vote in the Irish referendum on same-sex marriage, being held three days later.
+McDonald is gay, and on 19 May 2015 gathered with other LGBT SNP MPs to campaign for a "Yes" vote in the Irish referendum on same-sex marriage, being held three days later.
 He is also an honorary associate of the National Secular Society.